 Not all of the coins were introduced at the same time.
 For example, three years before changeover, new 5p and 10p coins were introduced.
 These were the same value and size as the one and two shilling coins.
 Then in 1969 a new 50p coin was introduced which replaced the old 10 bob (shilling) note.

-5: How did people compare the old currency value to the new?
+5: How did people compare the currency value?

 Naturally, many people were concerned that unscrupulous shop-keepers would take advantage of the confusion caused by decimalisation.
 Fore example, many people believed that they would put prices up in the hope that they rate-hike would go un-noticed because of the change to decimalisation.
 To help, currency converters were made available.
 Plus, prices in the shops were shown in both the old currency and the new. currencies.
 This resulted in some of the worries being alleviated.